Get Started in Real Estate

 The Broker exam is 140 multiple choice questions and passing is 75%.

 You can find complete details in the Real Estate Examination Program Candidate Handbook published by AMP.
-You can call AMP for a free printed copy or click here to download.
+Click AMP Handbook to download a free copy.

 Illinois Real Estate Sponsorship